elaxer/chess/README.md

 pieces = squares.GetAllPieces(pieceSide)
 ```

-And vice versa you can get the position by the piece placed on it:
+Conversely, you can get the position of a piece placed on it:
 ```go
 pos := squares.GetByPiece(piece)
 if !pos.IsNull() {